 Summer Reading Lists are put together by the librarian in consultation with each class teacher to encourage reading fror pleasure through the summer, support parents in their efforts to find age appropriate material and to support the specific requirements of the class teacher.

-(Lists are posted as they become available in May and June.
+(These lists are created each year with the specific groups of children and their class teacher's plans in mind.
 SFWS is happy to share the reading lists outside the school, but appreciates SFWS and grade school librarian Ann Grandin being aknowledged when they are shared.)

-San Francisco Public Library has an excellent online catalog and sign in using your library card and request delivary of books to your local branch.
+San Francisco Public Library has an excellent online catalog and sign in using your library card and request delivery of books to your local branch.

 Stores that have our electronic reading lists are: Books Inc. (Chestnut Street, Opera Plaza, Laurel Village), The Booksmith (The Haight), Book Passage (The Ferry Building, Corte Madera), and Mrs. Dalloway's (Berkeley).